How do I find my Day 3 for the Modern Fertility Hormone Test?

 Why do I need to collect my blood sample at a certain time in my cycle?

 Great question!
 Many of the hormones we test for fluctuate throughout the menstrual cycle.
 Doctors consider Day 3 of your period the baseline level for these hormones.
 When you test on this day, we can interpret your results and what they mean in the correct context.
+You can read more about the science behind Day 3 testing on our blog.

 How do I pinpoint Day 3?